pippinbarr/cart253-2020/topics/object-oriented-programming/inheritance-activity.md

 ## 5. Add cars, trucks, and motorcycles to the main script

 Now for a big step.
 We want to include some number of cars, trucks, and motorcycles in our simulation.
 The idea is to have some number of each moving either left to right or right to left.
-We can put them all together in a single array because all extend the `Vehicle` class!
+We can put them all together in a single array because they all extend the `Vehicle` class and we can treat them as vehicles!

 We will: